Fiddler2069/Military-War-Machines/Military War Machines/The Only Way to Win a Nuclear War.md

 Second Draft

-800 Kiloton average per hydrogen bomb in cities with average of 4 million people total deaths after 1 month is greater than 1 million multiply this by thousands of cities direct deaths is 360 million disease, famine, and lack of clean water will result in 5 billion dead the ONLY way to win a nuclear war is NOT to have one
+800 Kiloton average per hydrogen bomb
+In cities with average of 4 million people
+Total deaths after 1 month is greater than 1 million Multiply this by thousands of cities
+Direct deaths is 360 million
+Disease, famine, and lack of clean water
+More than 5 billion dead
+The ONLY way to win a nuclear war
+Is NOT to have one